mliebelt/pgn-viewer/readme.md

 ## Examples

-The included example `sample.html` is my first try how to show the board.
+The included example `examples/sample.html` is my first try how to show the board.
 It will be expanded later by others (complete) examples that may be used to study the usage.

 To use the examples, you have to first download this repository, and open the example files in the browser.
+See the different parameters used in this example, to customize the drawing of the board.

+The second example `examples/pgn.html` shows the first few moves of a game together with the (clickable) notation.
+This shows (at the moment) the deficits I have in using `chess.js` as a library.

 ## Using the viewer